 There are a lot of factors leading to diarrhea, gas, bloating, constipation, acid reflex, and cramping.
 They range from food allergies, food sensitivities, food combining, eating too fast, the lack of digestive enzymes, hormones, bile acid, autoimmune disorders, gut flora, leaky gut, and/or viruses and bad bacteria.

 My first strategy in figuring out why I feel icky is to eliminate the most common inflammatory foods: dairy, gluten (wheat), nuts, soy, and eggs.
 Most likely one of these foods is your trigger.
 Food elimination will take time, but it’s worth it when you figure it out.

 *Please note, I’m not a doctor, nor am I trying to be.
-I share information I have either experienced myself or are extremely interested in, and then I keep things simple and give you the nutshell version.
+I share information I have either experienced myself or am extremely interested in, and then I keep things simple and give you the nutshell version.
 Please consult your physician before jumping into new things.

 Just so you know, it takes about three weeks for cow’s milk protein to vacate your system.
 For wheat, it takes two weeks to feel a bit better, but around three months for it to be out of your system.
 For soy and eggs, it’s two weeks.
 Here’s a good post from All Ways Well on how to go about it.
 Keep it simple, your body will love you, and you’ll help it heal!